About Permits at DEC

 Detailed information on specific applications processed by the Department under the Uniform Procedures Act can be accessed through the DEC Permit Applications (DART) Search, including the status of applications issued, denied or currently under review.
 This search wizard also provides the means to do searches of applications by location, permit type, and date period.
 The results from these searches can be further sorted by applicant name, facility name and application status.

-- Uniform Procedures Act (UPA) - How to apply for a New York State DEC Permit
+- Environmental Permits - How to apply for a New York State DEC Permit

 - Permit Documentation for Notable Projects - Impact Statements, Draft Permits, and Responsiveness Summaries